+Testing is not required in connection with rail/highway grade crossing collisions.
+No tests are required in the case of an accident/ incident, which is wholly attributable to a natural cause or vandalism.
 When conditions require the collection of blood and urine samples, the railroad may also require breath testing if such testing does not interfere with timely collection of blood and urine samples.

 The railroad supervisor responding to the scene will make a "good faith judgment" as to whether post-accident toxicological testing is required.
-If testing is required, all regulated employees who were directly involved in the accident will be tested.
+If testing is required, all employees covered by the Hours of Service Act who were directly involved in the accident will be tested.
 At a minimum, this includes all operating crewmembers of any train involved in the accident/incident.
-(However, if testing is required only under the impact accident, fatal train incident, or passenger train accident with injury criteria, and human-factor highway-rail grade crossing, all operating crewmembers may not have to be tested.
-Any employee who the railroad supervisor can immediately determine to have had no role in the cause(s) or severity of the accident will not be tested.)
+(However, if testing is required only under the impact accident, fatal train incident, or passenger train accident with injury criteria, all operating crewmembers may not have to be tested.
+Any employee who the railroad supervisor can immediately determine to have had no role in the cause of the accident will not be tested.)

-In addition to the operating crews, any other regulated employee who was directly involved in the circumstances of the accident or incident (such as an operator, dispatcher, signal maintainer, or roadway worker) will be tested.
+In addition to the operating crews, any other covered employee who was directly involved in the circumstances of the accident or incident (such as an operator, dispatcher or signal maintainer) will be tested.

-An employee required to be tested under Subpart C will be taken to a medical facility where the samples will be collected.
+An employee required to be tested under Subpart C will be taken to a facility where the samples will be collected.
 The employee must cooperate in the sample collection process, complete certain FRA forms, and execute required releases.
 The samples will be shipped to the laboratory designated by FRA, which will perform the required analysis.
 FRA will notify both the railroad and the employee of the results of the analysis.